-- Most of the ovens have a light-soil clean that takes 1.5–2 hours and a heavy-soil clean, that takes 2.5–3 hours.
+- Most of the ovens have a light-soil clean that takes 1.5–2 hours and a heavy-soil clean, which takes 2.5–3 hours.

 So while you still have to get your hands dirty, the upside is that the pyrolytic function is chemical-free and does thoroughly clean your oven, particularly in hard-to-reach places.

-If you opt for an oven with catalytic liners, make sure there is good coverage over the oven's surfaces.
-Catalytic liners should last a long time if they're properly cared for, but may eventually need replacing – at an additional cost.
+If you opt for an oven with catalytic liners, make sure there's good coverage over the oven's surfaces.
+Catalytic liners should last a long time if they're properly cared for, but may eventually need replacing (at an additional cost).